Introduction and scope

 - The content of training courses includes training on working with diversity and diverse groups.

-- The Berne Institute’s publicity materials reflect the diversity of its community and shows positive images of all groups and sections.
+- The Berne Institute’s publicity materials reflect the diversity of its community and show positive images of all groups and sections.

 - Course materials, as well as publicity, use non-discriminatory and positive language which includes all sections of the community.

-- Monitoring is carried out, and outcomes regularly reviewed by the Director.
+- Monitoring is carried out, and outcomes regularly reviewed by the Director and the Quality Team.

 - Any complaint about discrimination, bullying or harassment will be treated seriously and investigated personally by the Director, supported by an Ethics Committee.